 Eat often and eat well.Breastfeeding and maintaining a good milk supply requires a considerable amount of energy.
 It’s estimated that nursing mums need an extra 500 calories per day, though the exact amount will depend on your activity level, weight, plus your baby’s age and appetite.
 Fuel your body with healthy meals and snacks, focusing on protein plus healthy fruits and vegetables.

 Other milk-boosting foods such as oats, fennel, garlic and pumpkin seeds may be a helpful addition to your diet.
-If you’re short on time (and let’s face it, life with a newborn is time consuming!), Two Islands Pea Protein Powder is a great way to get in some extra protein to help support your energy levels and postpartum recovery.
+If you’re short on time (and let’s face it, life with a newborn is time consuming!), a protein powder supplement is a great way to get in some extra protein.

 Foods to avoid when breastfeeding.Some herbs such as sage, peppermint and parsley, may have the potential to decrease milk supply, but only if consumed in large quantities.
 While adding some of these herbs to your usual meals is fine, we suggest avoiding any supplements that may contain these in higher amounts.
 Alcohol should also be limited, as this can have an effect on oxytocin release and can reduce the amount of milk let-down.